opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

 22. The power button should turn red, and OpenPnP has connected to your machine.
 You should also see both webcam feeds as shown below.
 (If you don't see any, or just one, under the `Cameras` section, select the `Show All Horizontal` option from the dropdown.)
   {{< container-image path="images/Screen Shot 2022-05-17 at 4.16.20 PM.png" alt="" >}}

-23. While homing won't work properly until we finish calibrating the fiducial locations, you should now be able to manually "jog" your LumenPnP.
+23. While homing won't work properly until you finish calibrating the fiducial locations, you should now be able to manually "jog" your LumenPnP.
 Select 1mm or 10mm on the Distance slider, and then press the arrow buttons to move each axis of your machine.
 Again, since the machine isn't properly homed it may not move all the way to its boundaries.
-This is simply a test to make sure we can send it Gcode successfully.
+This is simply a test to make sure that OpenPnP can send it Gcode successfully.
   {{< container-image path="images/Jogging the LumenPnP.png" alt="Jog commands for the LumenPnP" >}}

 24. Save your OpenPnP settings with `File > Save Configuration`.